WillemSleegers/tidystats-v0.3/README.md

 ### Example

-In the following example we perform several statistical tests on a data set, add the output of these results to a list, and save the results to a data file.
+In the following example we perform several statistical tests on a data set, add the output of these results to a list, and save the results to a file.

-The data set is called `cox` and contains the data of a replication attempt of CR Cox, J Arndt, T Pyszczynski, J Greenberg, A Abdollahi, S Solomon (2008, JPSP 94(4), Exp.
-6) by Wissink et al. The data set is part of the `tidystats` package.
+The data set is called `cox` and contains the data of a replication attempt of C.R.
+Cox, J. Arndt, T. Pyszczynski, J. Greenberg, A. Abdollahi, and S. Solomon (2008, JPSP, 94(4), Exp.
+6) by Wissink et al. The replication study was part of the Reproducibility Project (see https://osf.io/ezcuj/).
+The data set is part of the `tidystats` package.

 ```r